DosMike/SM-MetaChatProcessor/Modules.md

 Config is compatible, but you should also be able to key on flag groups and overrides.

 A difference to CCC Toggle is, that players can select which of the profiles they want active.
-If you want it to behave like CCC without CCC Toggle, just activating the first profile, you can set the convar `chattag_menu_enabled` to 0.
+If you want it to behave like CCC without CCC Toggle, you can set the convar `chattag_menu_enabled` to 0.

+Setting the convar `chattag_load_behaviour` to 1, as well will also reload the first matching profile every time a player connects, while zero will not change the profile on connect.

+If you set `chattag_load_behaviour` to 2, it will try to detect changes in access to profiles, and switch profile, if the list of accessible profiles changes for a user.
+This is intended to help with ranks that get unlocked externally, so users don't have to know /settings is a thing.
+It is not possible to detect what profile excatly was granted or revoked permission to, so it will always pick first in the config.

 Reloading the config can be done with the ADMFLAG_CONFIG command `sm_reloadchattags`.